yegor256/xcop/README.md

 ```

 If your files are not formatted correctly and `xcop` complains, you
-can ask it to "beautify" them for you, using `--fix` option:
+can ask it to "beautify" them, using `--fix` option:

 ```bash
 $ xcop --fix broken-file.xml